Pachwenko/dotnet-rest-example/README.md

 1. Install .NET 6.0
 2. Install postgres and run [the postgres setup file](./setup-postgres.psql) to configure a database with a user.
+3. Install dotnet local tools with `dotnet tool restore`
-3. Migrate the database with `dotnet ef database update`
+4. Migrate the database with `dotnet ef database update`
-4. `dotnet run` in project folder
+5. `dotnet run` in project folder
-5. View the API documentation at [https://localhost:7053/swagger](https://localhost:7053/swagger) or [http://localhost:5059/swagger](http://localhost:5059/swagger)
+6. View the API documentation at [https://localhost:7053/swagger](https://localhost:7053/swagger) or [http://localhost:5059/swagger](http://localhost:5059/swagger)

 Note that I tried to get docker to work but was having issues, mainly with the ssl certificates but http also didn't work...